johnsonjh/graft/README.md

 - `make`

-There should be no errors
+There should be no errors.

 ### Install